 If you want a better family life for the long term, incorporate your little changes into your family’s routine.

-What do you do when you want to change something about your family?
+What do you do when you want to make a change in your family?